 I'm now offering online classes in music literacy and music theory!

-These courses are geared toward students aged 13 and up (adult beginners welcome!).
-Whether you're an adult amateur who wants to learn more about the inner structure of how music works, a student who wants to gain a deeper understanding of music theory, or an experienced player who plays by ear and would like to learn the theory behind what you're doing, these courses can help you.
+Whether you're an adult amateur who wants to learn more about the inner structure of how music works, a student who wants to gain a deeper understanding of music theory, or an experienced player who plays by ear and would like to learn the theory behind what you're doing, these workshops can help you.

-These classes are currently being offered online in a one-on-one setting.
-Private lessons can be a great supplement to private instrumental lessons.
-I can also prepare you for your Royal Conservatory of Music theory exams or help prepare you to enter a university or college level music program.
+These classes are currently being offered online in a small group setting.
+These group lessons can be a great supplement to private instrumental lessons.
 I will personally be running all of the workshops and will be happy to answer any questions you have along the way.

 If you'd like to get to know me before registering please feel free to contact me to set up a FREE 20-minute Zoom call.

 This weekly group class is designed for adult amateurs who are interested in learning the inner workings of Western music theory.

 This is a casual class where we'll talk about all things music theory.
 This will help you gain a deeper understanding of the music you listen to and play and can provide inspiration and a starting point for composing and improvising music of your own.

 "For me, since I started an online course with Dots & Beams...it was like a light bulb lit up my comprehension of music theory and learning skills to read music.
 Nathan intuitively understands the art of making music and teaching that to others.
 He’s patient, understanding and adapts quickly when I don’t always grasp ‘new to me’ concepts."

 How Do I Use Dots and Beams?